How It Works

 Module re-synthesizedScore × 0.97Module understanding refined

 Decay cascades through neighbors: if File A changes, File B (which imports A) decays slightly, and File C (which imports B) decays even less — up to a 3-hop propagation limit.
-This mirrors how uncertainty propagates through belief networks.
+Nodes with decayed scores enter a re-analysis queue ordered by score (lowest first); the Deepening stage processes this queue until the graph converges or the token budget is exhausted.

 Documentation Mining